shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 The function deliberately randomizes the order of images within each class to eliminate any potential biases prior to pairing.
 It shuffles the dataset after pairing, ensuring that the order of pairs is randomized.
 Based on a user-defined ratio, the final dataset is split into training and validation sets and is then batched for efficient model training.
 This function simplifies the process of preparing data for Siamese neural network training, in summary, emphasizing the randomization of data before pairing and shuffling after pairing to promote unbiased and effective training.

 ## 3.Working of Siamese on the ADNI Dataset
-Two interconnected models are used to classify images as either 0 - "normal" or 1 - "Alzheimer's disease" by using: a Siamese Neural Network (SNN) and a classification model.
+Two interconnected models are used to classify images as either 0 - "normal" or 1 - "Alzheimer's disease" by using.
+These are the Siamese Neural Network (SNN) and a classification model.
 Here's how these components work together to achieve this task:

 ### 3.1 Siamese Neural Network (SNN):
 The SNN plays an essential role in learning and representing the similarity between pairs of images.
 It comprises of a network that processes individual images and computes feature vectors for them.
 The SNN architecture is designed to generate feature vectors.
 These feature vectors effectively capture the essential characteristics of the input images.
 The SNN's subnetwork learns to differentiate between image pairs belonging to different classes (0 or 1) by producing distinct feature vectors for them, for this binary classification problem.
 To quantify their similarity, the distance between these feature vectors is computed using a Euclidean distance layer.
 Smaller distances indicate more similar images whereas larger distances represent dissimilar pairs.

-##### Architecture:
+##### 3.1.1 Architecture:
 In the Siamese Network both neural network branches share the same set of neural network weights.
 Each branch processes one input image and learns a common representation for both inputs.

 The architecture of my Siamese Network consists of the following components: